For I have learned in whatever situation to be content…in any and every circumstance.' (Philippians 4:11)

 Are we being who He called us to be, giving and looking for ways to bless and help others, or are we only paying attention to ourselves?

-I’ve discovered that God will actually allow us to become uncomfortable and discontented as a catalyst for change, so it pays to listen and take notice of what is stirring in our hearts so we don’t miss God talking to us.
+I've discovered that Jesus will allow us to become uncomfortable and discontented as a catalyst for change, so it pays to listen and notice what is stirring in our hearts so we don't miss Jesus talking to us.

-Today take a moment to schedule in some time with God to reflect and pray so that you can hear Him speaking to your heart.
-Remember at times God does allow us to be discontented and uncomfortable as a catalyst for change.
-Is your discontentment actually God orchestrated, and is He trying to catch your attention so that He can speak and lead you to make some needed changes in your life?
+Today take a moment to schedule some time with Jesus to reflect and pray so that you can hear Him speaking to your heart.
+Remember, at times, Jesus does allow us to be discontented and uncomfortable as a catalyst for change.
+Is the discontentment you feel God orchestrated and is He trying to catch your attention so that you can find happiness and contentment in Him and his best plan for your life?

-“Do not be anxious about anything, but in every situation, by prayer and petition, with thanksgiving, present your requests to God.
-And the peace of God, which transcends all understanding, will guard your hearts and your minds in Christ Jesus.”
+"Do not be anxious about anything, but in every situation, by prayer and petition, present your requests to God with thanksgiving.
+And the peace of God, which transcends all understanding, will guard your hearts and minds in Christ Jesus."
 (Philippians 4:4-6)

 "I will listen to what God the Lord says: he promises peace to his people."
 (Psalm 85:8)

-Prayer: Lord help me to hear you speaking to me, and that if I am feeling discontentment that I will not just brush these feelings aside, but will stop, reflect and listen to what you are saying to me.
-Help me to find contentment in knowing you, and being and doing what you have called me to.
+Prayer: Lord, help me to hear you speaking to me, and that if I am feeling discontentment that I will not just brush these feelings aside but will stop, reflect and listen to what you are saying to me.
+Please help me find happiness and joy in knowing you and being and doing what you have called me to.
 In Jesus Name Amen.